 Big bang projects have the potential to cost less and deliver in shorter time frames but carry greater risk than a phased approach.

-Advantages to the big bang approach:
+Advantages of the Big Bang approach:

 - Shorter implementation timeline if all goes to plan